 The Atlantic City Midmer Losh organs is one of the most incredible musical instruments ever created by man.
 Because it is being rebuilt in phases over time, the phases are not necessarily aligned with what would be ideal from a control system perspective.
-Most control systems require console information (inputs) to be relatively close together, but until the 7 manual console is rebuilt, it is actually spread around the building.
+Most control systems require console information (inputs) to be relatively close together, but until the 7 manual console is rebuilt, it’s inputs are actually spread around the building.
 Hall effect keystrips were retrofitted into the keyboards, providing a source of keying in the console.
 Linear transducers are also retrofitted to the original swell shoes in the console.
-Coupling originally occurred in Reisner-Style keying trays in the console that suffer from corrosion, so coupler stop signals are available in console junctions.
-Regular (non-coupler) stop signals do not junction in the console at all, and are wired to junctions in the basement (pictured).
-A small card panel in the right side blower room collects the stop statuses and forwards them back to the console via a PipeBus link.
+Coupling originally occurred in Reisner-Style keying trays in the console ( currently disconnected because of corrosion), so coupler stop signals are available on junctions inside the console (only).
+Regular (non-coupler) stop signals do not junction in the console at all, and are wired to directly from the tablets to junctions in the basement (pictured).
+An Opus-Two card panel in the right side blower room collects the stop statuses and forwards them back to the console via a PipeBus link.

 There are currently 7 chamber relay panels with a total of nearly 100 I/O cards just driving pipes.
-Another dozen cards are used in the collection of stop source data from various locations around the hall.
+Approximately 25cards are used in the collection of stop source data from various locations around the hall.

 There are a number of features that were original to the instrument, including melody couplers, pizzicato couplers, and floating divisions.
 These are all recreated in software to work exactly like the original pneumatic units.